tchen-research/RandNLA/intro.md

 ## Other Resources

-We are not aware of any other resources that provide a broad introduction to RandNLA at an introductory level with numerical examples.
+We are not aware of any other resources that provide (i) a broad introduction to RandNLA (ii) a large collection of numerical examples.
 There are, however, many existing resources on RandNLA.
 The following surveys are of particular note: